Typing Training

 Yes – SC/CS is a same-finger bigram on Colemak.
 If you've got CT/TC instead, you're using an "Angle Cheat" technique for which Colemak wasn't designed.
 I'd strongly advise you to use a proper Angle mod instead, since the CT/TC bigram is at least twice as common than SC/CS and so you'll compromise the excellent design of Colemak by cheating.

-Slide your hand in so that the middle finger types N for KN/NK and MN/NM bigrams.
+On Colemak, slide your hand in so that the middle finger types N for KN/NK bigrams.
 This holds true whether you use Colemak Vanilla or DH.
-I'd even alt-finger KNE in 'knew' before returning to home position, after a while it becomes second-nature.
-It's not so easy for, say, LN/NL or UE/EU so you'll still have to do those the hard way.
-I often find downward curling bigrams like UE a bit easier than the upwards ones.
+I'd even alt-finger KNE in 'knew' before returning to home position.
+After a while, it becomes second-nature.
+It's not so easy to do for UE/EU or, say, LN/NL, so you'll still have to do those the hard way.
+I often find downward bigrams like UE a bit easier than the upwards ones.

 TRAINING WITH AMPHETYPE